jjdressel11/cs61/Lab_2/2_e/README.txt

 -if any user is prompted to enter an ID or another kind of integer, the user must enter an integer.

 Other than those rules, the user interface should be very straightforward by following the prompts.

+TO COMPILE AND RUN:

+Please have the mysql-connector jar located in the same directory as the Interface.java file.

+To compile:

+javac -cp ".:./mysql-connector-java-5.1.42-bin.jar" Interface.java

+To run:

+java -cp ".:./mysql-connector-java-5.1.42-bin.jar" Interface